 If you both who relied on the child to link you, it certainly is possible to forge or discover new links.
 It is also possible to find new ways to continue to have the child be a major link.
 You also should understand that you need to be patient with the unpredictable process of coming up with stronger ties.

 Some Struggle in Their Relationship, Some Don’t

 For some couples, serious difficulties never arise in dealing with a child’s death.
 But for others, there are real struggles.
-But you should know that many marriages survive those difficulties —even those that had problems before a child’s death.
+But you should know that many marriages survive those difficulties.
+This includes even those that had problems before a child’s death.
 People learn and change.
-You can find resources in yourselves and outside that transform you and your marital relationship.
+You can find resources that transform you and your marital relationship.
 Together you can make your marriage work.

 This article was edited from the book Help Your Marriage Survive the Death of a Child, written by Paul Rosenblatt.
 (Unfortunately it is no longer being published.)
 It was based on intensive interviews of 29 couples who experienced the death of a child.
 This book offers perspectives and advice on common marital problems experienced by bereaved parents.

-And then Tanisha Garner tells the tragic story of losing their child in the linked article below.
-Tanisha shares the heartbreak, and also many important lessons that she and her husband Victor learned as they continue to walk this difficult journey:
+And then Tanisha Garner tells the tragic story of losing their child.
+In the linked article below, Tanisha shares the heartbreak, and many important lessons that she and her husband Victor have learned.
+We encourage you to read: